HexadigmSystems/FunctionTraits/README.md

 template <TRAITS_FUNCTION_C F>
 inline constexpr CallingConvention CallingConvention_v;
 ```
 Calling convention of "F" returned as a "CallingConvention" enumerator (declared in "TypeTraits.h").
 Calling conventions include "Cdecl", "Stdcall", etc. (note that functions with calling conventions not seen in this enumerator are not supported, but all mainstream calling conventions are).
-Also please note that compilers will sometimes change the calling convention declared on your functions to the "Cdecl" calling convention depending on the compiler options in effect at the time (in particular when compiling for 64 bits opposed to 32 bits, though the "Vectorcall" calling convention *is* supported on 64 bits but not on GCC since it doesn't support this particular calling convention at all).
-In this case the calling convention on your function is ignored and "CallingConvention_v" will correctly return the "Cdecl" calling convention (if that's what the compiler actually used).</details>
+Also please note that compilers will sometimes change the calling convention declared on your functions to the "Cdecl" calling convention depending on the compiler options in effect at the time (in particular when compiling for 64 bits opposed to 32 bits, though the "Vectorcall" calling convention *is* supported on 64 bits but not on GCC since it doesn't support this particular calling convention).
+In this case the calling convention on your function is ignored and "CallingConvention_v" will correctly return the "Cdecl" calling convention (if that's what the compiler actually uses).</details>

 <a name="CallingConventionName_v"></a><details><summary>CallingConventionName_v</summary>
 ```C++